structuresound/NodeKitten/README.md

-# NodeKittenX
+# nodeKitten

-NodeKittenX is an experimental cross-platform openGL toolkit
+nodeKitten is an experimental cross-platform openGL toolkit

 It is designed to be light-weight and be embedded into a GL Context, rather than a windowing platform.

-NodeKitten Views come in a couple flavors so far
+nodeKitten views come in a couple flavors so far

 1. Cocoa
 2. SDL
 3. Emscripten (SDL)